 A three-dimensional curve sets a bias for the air manifold pressure reference as a function of air manifold temperature and load.
-The fuel gas header pressure or fuel gas flow input (whichever is configured and connected) provides the load variable, and an air manifold thermocouple input provides the temperature variable.
+The fuel gas header pressure provides the load variable, and an air manifold transmitter input provides the temperature variable.

-The curve bias setting (±) is added to either the Fuel Gas Header Pressure or the Fuel Gas Flow reference value.
-It is not used with the Exhaust Temperature reference.
+The curve bias setting (±) is added to the Fuel Gas Header Pressure reference value.
 The air manifold pressure bias setting is hard configured to be zero at 110 °F air manifold temperature.
-Bias settings are limited to positive values for temperatures above 110 °F and negative values for temperatures below 110 °F.

-The 3D curve has two breakpoints each for fuel gas header pressure or fuel gas flow and air manifold temperature, for a combined total of four breakpoints.
+Bias settings are limited to positive values for temperatures above 110 °F and negative values for temperatures below 110 °F. The 3D curve has two breakpoints each for fuel gas header pressure and air manifold temperature, for a combined total of four breakpoints.
 The zero load breakpoints are hard configured for zero bias regardless of air manifold temperature.